Jeiwan/uniswapv3-book/src/milestone_1/user-interface.md

 }
 ```

-The only new thing here is `ethers.utils.parseEther()` function, which we use to convert numbers to wei, the smallest unit in Ethereum.
+The only new thing here is the `ethers.utils.parseEther()` function, which we use to convert numbers to wei, the smallest unit in Ethereum.

 ### Subscribing to Changes

 For a decentralized application, it's important to reflect the current blockchain state.
 For example, in the case of a decentralized exchange, it's critical to properly calculate swap prices based on current pool reserves; outdated data can cause slippage and make a swap transaction fail.

-While developing the pool contract, we learned about events, which act as blockchain data indexes: whenever smart contract state is modified, it's a good practice to emit an event since events are indexed for quick search.
+While developing the pool contract, we learned about events, that act as blockchain data indexes: whenever a smart contract state is modified, it's a good practice to emit an event since events are indexed for quick search.
 What we're going to do now, is to subscribe to contract events to keep our front-end app updated.
 Let's build an event feed!

-If you checked the ABI file as I recommended earlier, you saw that it also contains description of events: event name and its fields.
+If you checked the ABI file as I recommended earlier, you saw that it also contains the description of events: event name and its fields.
 Well, [Ether.js parses them](https://docs.ethers.io/v5/api/contract/contract/#Contract--events) and provides an interface to subscribe to new events.
 Let's see how this works.

-To subscribe to events, we'll use `on(EVENT_NAME, handler)` function.
+To subscribe to events, we'll use the `on(EVENT_NAME, handler)` function.
 The callback receives all the fields of the event and the event itself as parameters:
 ```js
 const subscribeToEvents = (pool, callback) => {
   pool.on("Mint", (sender, owner, tickLower, tickUpper, amount, amount0, amount1, event) => callback(event));